Monty/DNA_Match_Manager_Helper/README.md

 and save it as a non-csv spreadsheet.
 Use that spreadsheet to make notes, add missing data, and change erroneous relationships (*e.g. second cousin to first cousin once removed, etc.*).
-Add as many columns as you need for things like most recent common ancestor, birth year, location, common surnames, etc.
+Add as many columns as you need for things like most recent common ancestor, birth year, location, common surnames, or data from [site specific columns][columns].

 Don't delete the Relatives-*timestamp*.csv file produced by this script.
 It will be used by later runs to produce an Additions-*timestamp*.csv file